 Oldhall Energy Recovery Facility

-Doveryard is proposing to develop an Energy Recovery Facility (ERF) on the Oldhall Industrial Estate, Irvine, on a site allocated for business or industry, that would prevent local waste from going to landfill.
+Doveryard is delighted to have received permission from North Ayrshire Council to develop an Energy Recovery Facility (ERF) on the Oldhall Industrial Estate, Irvine, on a site allocated for business or industry, that will prevent local waste from going to landfill.

-Oldhall ERF would provide around 200 full-time jobs during construction and 20 new full-time jobs during operation.
+Oldhall ERF will provide around 200 full-time jobs during construction and 20 new full-time jobs during operation.

-We’re holding a consultation between 28 May and 25 June 2019 to listen to the views of local businesses and residents.
-We’ll then take the comments we receive into consideration before submitting our planning application to North Ayrshire Council.
+We held a consultation in summer 2019 to listen to the views of local businesses and residents.
+We took the comments we received into consideration before submitting our planning application to North Ayrshire Council.
+On 22 January 2020, the project was granted approval by North Ayrshire Council’s planning committee.

 Doveryard Limited is a joint venture between Waste Energy Partners and Low Carbon Limited.
 The team brings together substantial expertise in the design, funding, construction and operation of energy assets in the UK.Learn more about Doveryard→